jragarw/PhotogenicSky/README.md

 Click the three dots in the top-right corner and select Custom repositories.

-Add the URL for this repository and select the Integration category.
+Add the URL for this repository (https://github.com/jragarw/PhotogenicSky) and select the Integration category.

 Install the Integration:

-Search for "Photogenic Sky" in the HACS store.
+Search for "Photogenic Sky" in the HACS store and click Install.

-Click Install.

 Restart Home Assistant:

 Restart your Home Assistant instance as prompted by HACS.

 ⚙️ Configuration
-Configuration is handled entirely in the Home Assistant UI.
+You can add multiple locations, and each one will be its own independent sensor.

 In Home Assistant, go to Settings > Devices & Services.